arun25-coder/TechGig/README.md

-# tech-gig Practise Problem Questions
+# TechGig Practise Problem Questions

 Pattern-1 : Numerical Rectangle
 You need to take an integer input and then draw the pattern according to it.
 Say for example if you enter 5 then, the pattern should be like this-